All Articles/

 Cosmetic Damage (Minor)

-Surface-level issues that don't affect structural integrity:
+Surface-level issues not affecting structural integrity:

 • Damaged baseboards or trim